-Glen G. Scorgie has been professor of theology at Bethel Seminary San Diego since 1996.
+Glen G. Scorgie is professor emeritus of theology at Bethel Seminary of Bethel University.
+He served as professor of theology at Bethel Seminary San Diego from 1996 to 2022.
 Previously he was academic vice-president of North American Baptist College in Edmonton, Alberta.
-He studied at Canadian Bible College (B.Th.), Wheaton Graduate School (M.A.) and Regent College (M.C.S.), and earned his Ph.D. from the University of St. Andrews in Scotland.
+He studied at Canadian Bible College (B.Th.), Wheaton Graduate School (M.A.) and Regent College (M.C.S.), and earned his Ph.D. in ecclesiastical history from the University of St. Andrews in Scotland.

+He currently serves as an adjunct professor of theology at Pacific Theological Seminary in San Diego.
 He preaches regularly in churches, and conducts retreats.
-His wife Kate is a professor of graduate education at the San Diego campus of Azusa Pacific University.
-They have three young-adult daughters, two sons-in-law, and three grandsons.
+His wife Kate is a retired professor of graduate education at Azusa Pacific University.
+They have three young-adult daughters, two sons-in-law, and six grandchildren.